lucj/k0s-family/content/k0s/multi-nodes/_index.md

 multipass delete -p k0s-1 k0s-2 k0s-3
 ```

-In the next section, you will use `k0sctl`, a k0s's companion tool that simplifies the management of multi-node clusters.
+In the next section, you will use `k0sctl`, a k0s's companion tool that simplifies the management of multi-nodes clusters.

 {{< nav-buttons